 Required and Existing Authority/Capacity

-Tribal Council has the required and existing authority/capacity to implement the preparedness actions, as does the Blackfeet Fish and Wildlife Department and, to some extent, the Environment Office.
+Tribal Council has the required and existing authority/capacity to implement the preparedness actions, as does the Blackfeet Fish and Wildlife Department and, to some extent, the Environmental Office.
 The loss of habitat and changes from locally-driven impacts, such as roads and timber sales, compounds climate change impacts.
-However, the locally-driven direct impacts can be mitigated by management practices, but they have to be implemented by Council action and then enforced by the tribal Departments such as Tribal Forestry and Fish and Wildlife.
+However, the locally-driven direct impacts can be mitigated by management practices, but they have to be implemented by Council action and then enforced by the tribal departments such as Tribal Forestry and Fish and Wildlife.
 Reduced flows can be mitigated somewhat on regulated water bodies.

 Partners and Potential Funding Sources

 Partnerships help ensure the health of fish and fish habitat and are integral to enacting preparedness goals and actions.
 Partners include the Blackfeet Environmental Office, Blackfeet Fire Management (Forestry), Montana Fish Wildlife and Parks, U.S. Fish and Wildlife Service, the Bureau of Reclamation, the Province of Alberta, and Glacier National Park.
 There is a need to work hand-in-hand with the U.S. Fish and Wildlife Service and Glacier National Park in order to protect and maintain bull trout habitat and to implement the Blackfeet Nation’s bull trout management plan.
-There is also a need to work with the Bureau of Reclamation and U.S. Fish and Wildlife Service to address the poorly-functioning St Mary Diversion Dam.
+There is also a need to work with the Bureau of Reclamation and U.S. Fish and Wildlife Service to address the poorly-functioning St. Mary Diversion Dam.
 The Dam is currently causing fish losses downstream, including illegal take of bull trout.
 The Water Rights Oversight and Implementation Committee may have ideas on how to use some of the Tribe’s water rights to improve habitat for fish.

 Potential funding sources for addressing the estimated impacts include the Water Compact damage claim funds, hydro power mitigation funding, and other grant funding.
 Funding needs and sources for addressing the estimated impacts to fish are to be determined.

-Existing Programs that Contribute towards Resilience
+Existing Programs that Contribute Towards Resilience

 There are a variety of existing activities by the Blackfeet Nation that are already building the resilience fish and fish habitat to climate change.
 Here are a few examples: